chakra-ui/panda/website/pages/docs/concepts/hooks.md

 })
 ```

-### Customizing the hashing function
+### Customizing the hash function

-When using the [`hash: true`](/docs/concepts/writing-styles) option in the config, you can customize the function used to hash the classnames.
+When using the [`hash: true`](/docs/concepts/writing-styles) config property, you can customize the function used to hash the classnames.

 ```ts
 export default defineConfig({